otienocatherine/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that prints the absolute path name of the current working directory
+Script 0 Prints the absolute path name of the current working directory Script 1 Display the contents list of your current directory